mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

 ## Configuration

 The integration requires the following credentials:
-- Email: Your energy provider account email
+- Email: Your Pstryk account email
-- Password: Your energy provider account password
+- Password: Your Pstryk account password

 ## Available Sensors